Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 EN 13432 and ASTM D6400 (Heavy Metal Content Tests)

-Both compostability standards require testing for heavy metals like lead, cadmium, and mercury to ensure they are within permissible limits, making the compost safe for agricultural use.
+Both compostability standards require testing for heavy metals like lead, cadmium and mercury to ensure they are within permissible limits, making the compost safe for agricultural use.

 5. Sustainability Certifications

-Some third-party organizations certify packaging materials based on their environmental impact, renewability, and sustainability.
+Some third-party organizations certify packaging materials based on their environmental impact, renewability and sustainability.

 Cradle to Cradle Certified™

-This is a certification that evaluates a product’s sustainability over its whole life cycle, from production to disposal.
-The material health, potential for the circular economy, and usage of renewable energy may all be assessed in mycelium packaging.
+The material health, potential for the circular economy and usage of renewable energy may all be assessed in mycelium packaging.

 BPI (Biodegradable Products Institute) Certification